UK data regulator says DeepMind’s initial deal with the NHS broke privacy law

 SpaceX’s first re-flown Dragon capsule successfully returns to Earth

 The U.K.’s data protection watchdog has finally shared the result of its lengthy investigation into DeepMind’s original deal with the NHS.
-According to the Information Commissioner’s Office, Google’s DeepMind failed to comply with the Data Protection Law.
+According to the Information Commissioner’s Office, the Royal Free NHS Foundation Trust failed to comply with the Data Protection Law with its deal with Google’s DeepMind.

-The Royal Free NHS Foundation Trust originally agreed to share 1.6 million patients’ medical records with DeepMind to work on an alert system for acute kidney injuries.
+The Trust originally agreed to share 1.6 million patients’ medical records with DeepMind to work on an alert system for acute kidney injuries.

 The Trust will have to change how it works with DeepMind in order to comply with the law.
 In particular, they need to establish “a proper legal basis” and share more information about how it handles patients’ privacy as data hasn’t been anonymized properly in the past.